Yaamani/omr-image-processing/README.md

 # omr-image-processing
+> OMR stands for Optical Music Recognition.

-A python project that transforms an image of a musical score to a machine-readable version.
+> A python project that transforms an image of a musical score to a machine-readable version.
 ## Detailed algorithm (Arabic)
 [Video](https://youtu.be/3qBF8fCx9HM)